DaNiKhan-GbR/Dnkvw-Raylib-Minimal-Example/README.md

 <CMAKE CONFIGURE OUTPUT HERE>
 ```

-The cmake configuration may take longer because it will automatically download raylib if you don't already have it installed.
+The cmake configuration may take longer because it will automatically download raylib and dnkvw if you don't already have it installed.
-It also may fail if you don't have dnkvw installed.
-In that case look [here](https://github.com/DaNiKhan-GbR/DaNiKhan-V-Window#readme) for instructions.
 If you installed dnkvw in a local directory you can specify the path in the dnkvw_DIR CMake variable.

 ## Running